DhirajBhakta/reflections/kubernetes.md

 Objects? := Pod || Deployment || Namespaces etc

 ##### Node
-A Worker machine. ( host/machine/Ec2/VM etc )<br>Every Node runs a "kubelet".
+A Worker machine. ( host/machine/Ec2/VM etc ) with defined CPU and RAM<br>Every Node runs a "kubelet".

 ######  Kubelet?
  It makes sure that containers are running in a Pod (in that node).<br>